Image © Chris Ma

 Bushfire Impacts and Climate Change: Advancing Landslide Hazard Assessments for Dam and Reservoir Safety, Timothy Mote11.30am

-Benchmarking the Maximum Probable Flood of Australian Dams Against the Regional Flood Envelope Curves, Ash Rasheed12.15pm
+Benchmarking the Probable Maximum Floods of Australian Dams Against the Regional Flood Envelope Curves, Ash Rasheed12.15pm

 10.30am

-Investigating the Depth of Over-Consolidation in the Crest of an Embankment Dam, Ramin Raeesi10.45am
+Investigating the Depth of Over-Consolidation in the Crest of an Embankment Dam, Chris Coulson10.45am

 3 Practical Examples of Success using Quantitative Risk Assessments of Tailings Storage Facilities, James Alcorn11.45am